panos-zamos/file-upload-embed/README.md

 1. Go to [https://www.cloudwok.com/](https://www.cloudwok.com/) and create an account.
 2. Create a CloudWok that is either connected to a folder in your Dropbox, Google Drive, Box.com account or other cloud storage accounts that are supported by CloudWok.
 3. After you have created a Wok, you get a URL to an upload website, such as this: https://www.cloudwok.com/u/AneJ.
 The last four letters are your "wok id" (in this example: AneJ).
+If you use an alias name, you also find the wok id in the "Overview" menu tab of your wok.

 ## Examples